chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 The benefits of WebHID are:

-- No more siloed, proprietary SDK integrations
-  - By leveraging the new Chromium WebHID standard within communications and contact center applications, providers can easily integrate their WebHID call control into any compliant headsets
+- **No more siloed, proprietary SDK integrations:** By leveraging the new Chromium WebHID standard within communications and contact center applications, providers can easily integrate their WebHID call control into any compliant headsets.
-- Supported across all major operating systems
-  - WebHID headset controls have been validated with Chrome Browser across ChromeOS, Windows, Mac, and Linux operating systems
+- **Supported across all major operating systems:** WebHID headset controls have been validated with Chrome Browser across ChromeOS, Windows, Mac, and Linux operating systems.
-- Supported across all Chromium-based browsers
-  - WebHID is also available for any Chromium-based browser
+- **Supported across all Chromium-based browsers:** WebHID is also available for any Chromium-based browser.

 Screen capture, screen sharing, and screen recording are other great communications and contact center use cases that can benefit from Chromium Web standards.

-- `getDisplayMedia` is an extension of the Media Capture API (`getUserMedia`) that enables the acquisition of a user's display(s) or part thereof, in the form of a video track
+- `getDisplayMedia` is an extension of the Media Capture API (`getUserMedia`) that enables the acquisition of a user's display(s) or part thereof, in the form of a video track.
-- In some cases, system, application or window audio can also be captured and presented in the form of an audio track
+- In some cases, system, application or window audio can also be captured and presented in the form of an audio track.
-- This enables a number of applications, including screen sharing using WebRTC or contact center screen recording
+- This enables a number of applications, including screen sharing using WebRTC or contact center screen recording.
 - Multi-display capture extends `getDisplayMedia` to support use cases where multiple screens need to be shared or recorded without requiring users to accept recording.
-Our Chrome Enterprise Recommended partners, like Dialpad that you see here, are now integrating to this new Web Standard to optimize for screen recording on ChromeOS
+Our Chrome Enterprise Recommended partners, like Dialpad that you see here, are now integrating to this new Web Standard to optimize for screen recording on ChromeOS.
-- Finally, ChromeOS completes the experience with always on, non-closable, screen recording support
+- Finally, ChromeOS completes the experience with always on, non-closable, screen recording support.

 ## ChromeOS benefits for communications